 Q Where can I read more about LA?

-Two papers written by NBCRNA volunteers have been published:
+Three papers written by NBCRNA volunteers have been published: